Carrying a False Identification Card in Pennsylvania

 Impact on Jobs

-First Time Offender Program
+First Time Offender Programs to Get a Dismissal

 In Pennsylvania, a dismissed charge remains on the records.
 The records should be moved to limited access, meaning the records should not be publicly accessible in the future.
 They would be accessible by courts, prosecutors, and police, and thereby could be considered by those groups if the person got into trouble again.
-The dismissed charge is also immediately eligible to be expunged.
-An expungement means that the records are destroyed.
-An expungement is better than limited access because having no records of an incident is better than having such records exist.
-In order to have the records destroyed, a person must file an expungement petition and go through the Pennsylvania expungement process.
+An expungement means that the records are destroyed, so an expungement is better than limited access because having no records of an incident is better than having such records exist.